matlab-deep-learning/llms-with-matlab/README.md

 ### 3rd Party Products:

-- An active OpenAI API subscription and API key.
+- For OpenAI connections: An active OpenAI API subscription and API key.
+- For Azure OpenAI Services: An active Azure subscription with OpenAI access, deployment, and API key.
+- For Ollama: A local ollama installation.
+Currently, only connections on `localhost` are supported, i.e., Ollama and MATLAB must run on the same machine.

 ## Setup